Skibidisigmaballs/MC_GZU-CrasherV4_1.16.5/README.md

 put it up and type my command in there and click done so that it is saved inside.
 After that, hold down Ctrl and press MMB, hovering over the block to copy the block with the NBT tag.

 Take out the wooden pressure plate (or redstone block) and the anvil from the inventory (I'll tell you about the anvil later).
 Command block in 1 slot, pressure plate (or redstone block) in 2, anvil in 3.
-Press C+ [0-9] to save your hotbar.
+Press C + [0-9] to save your hotbar.
 After that, you can press X + [the number you saved the hotbar to] to download the hotbar.
 Or you can manually take the command block from there.

 To launch a command, it's not enough just to power up the command unit - it will flood the armorstand with a bunch of passengers.